 The return procedure is an automated process that you can perform from your own computer.
 All returns require a RMA number which is generated from your order id and the USPS Return Tracking Number which you supply.

-You have 30 days from the ship date of your purchase date to verify your satisfaction with the STM.
+You have 30 days from the ship date of your order to verify your satisfaction with the STM.

 Most problems with the mouthpiece can be solved by simply reading our comprehensive FAQ.
 You will have to confirm you read this if you want to return your mouthpiece!